Harvey Golub: Biography

 In 2016, Golub was appointed to chair boutique energy company.

-He currently serves as the chairman of Miller Buckfire and as Director at Hess Corporation.
+In 2011, he served as the chairman of Miller Buckfire and as Director at Hess Corporation.

-He sits on the board of trustees of the American Enterprise Institute, the Manhattan Institute for Policy Research, and the Lincoln Center for the Performing Arts.
+He sat in 2015 on the board of trustees of the American Enterprise Institute, the Manhattan Institute for Policy Research, and the Lincoln Center for the Performing Arts.

-In addition, he also serves on Jupiter Medical Center‘s board of trustees and is chairman of the Maltz Jupiter Theatre endowment board.
+In addition, in 2020 he served on Jupiter Medical Center‘s board of trustees and is chairman of the Maltz Jupiter Theatre endowment board.
 He is a director emeritus of New York-Presbyterian Hospital and the Lincoln Center for the Performing Arts and a member of its investment committee.

 Golub was named the interim non-executive chairman of the board of Dynasty financial partners in April 2020.

 Personal life

 Harvey Golub is married to Roberta Golub.
 Golub is the father of three adult children by a previous marriage.